bowerbird-app/captain-hook/README.md

 $ rails generate captain_hook:install
 ```

-This will create:
+This will:
+- Mount the engine at `/captain_hook` in your routes
-- An initializer at `config/initializers/captain_hook.rb`
+- Create an initializer at `config/initializers/captain_hook.rb`
-- A configuration file at `config/captain_hook.yml`
+- Configure Tailwind CSS (if detected) to include engine views

 Run migrations: